 COVID-19 on Vancouver Island: Health Ministry to provide final update of the week

-The latest update on new COVID-19 cases, immunizations and hospitalizations in British Columbia will be released on Friday afternoon.
+Health officials in British Columbia will provide an update on the state of the COVID-19 pandemic on Friday afternoon.

-The update is expected to come as a written statement after 3 p.m.
+The update is expected to be released as a written statement after 3 p.m.

-Friday's update comes one day after the Island Health region reported a record-setting 114 new cases of COVID-19 over a 24-hour period.

-The new cases were among 758 cases found across the province Thursday.

-Ten more COVID-19 deaths were recorded in B.C.
-Thursday, none of which were located in the Vancouver Island region.
+On Thursday, health officials identified 596 new cases of COVID-19 in B.C., including 54 cases found in the Vancouver Island region.

-According to the BC Centre for Disease Control, 55 people were in hospital for treatment of COVID-19 in the island region Thursday, including 26 patients who required critical care.

-Approximately 89.8 per cent of eligible British Columbians have received one dose of a COVID-19 vaccine, while 84.9 per cent have received two dose, the Health Ministry said Thursday.
+As of Thursday, roughly 90.1 per cent of all eligible British Columbians have now received one dose of a COVID-19 vaccine, while 85.6 per cent have received two doses, according to the Health Ministry.

 This is a developing story.
 Check back for updates.